Use these savvy tips to bag cheap Eurostar tickets and travel to France, Belgium and beyond for less!

 It works in a similar way to airline frequent flyer schemes, in that you earn points that can be spent on tickets or upgrades.

-Your Club Eurostar points can also be transferred to American Express or Le Club Accor Hotels (or vice versa).
+Your Club Eurostar points can also be transferred to American Express or Le Club Accor Hotels.

 Check for group and age-related savings

 Children under four can travel for free on Eurostar trains, provided they don't need their own seat.